axieinfinity/ronin-documentation/docs/basics/rewards.md

 ## Rewards for bridge operators

-Bridge operators receive 10\% of the staking rewards, which is distributed at the end of each day based on the number of votes from the bridge operators on that day.
+The rewards for bridge operators are funded by RON allocation rewards:

+* We allocated 1,000,000 RON for bridge operator reward in the first year.
+The rewards are automatically given to the bridge operators at the end of each period.
+* In each period, each bridge operator will be given a reward that is proportional to the number of votes in the period.
+After this period, we will need to find other sources of rewards for the bridge operators.
+We are planning to introduce other types of rewards with the goal that the operators are profitable without receiving the fund from RON allocation rewards.